KAkos1220/PhantomSwitch/README.md

 You might be asking -- Why is it so expensive to craft?
   - It's because the mod's purpose is that players don't feel guilty when they disable the phantoms.
-  Otherwise, they you could just download some random NoPhantoms mod.
+  Otherwise, they could just download some random NoPhantoms mod.

 ## Versions
 The mod works from 1.21 to 1.21.4, and I have no plans to make it available for earlier versions.